đŻ Segmentation in the CDP

-Smarter Segmentation, Better Results — Here's How
+Smarter Segmentation, Better Results â Here's How

 Segmentation is where all the hard work of data collection and unification turns into value.
-It’s how you identify your fans, customers, or audience members in meaningful groups — and then take action on those insights.
-Whether you’re sending targeted communications, analyzing audience behavior, or sharing with ad platforms, segmentation is where data becomes strategy.
+Itâs how you identify your fans, customers, or audience members in meaningful groups â and then take action on those insights.
+Whether youâre sending targeted communications, analyzing audience behavior, or sharing with ad platforms, segmentation is where data becomes strategy.

-Let’s walk through how segmentation works in the CDP — no code, no SQL, just results.
+Letâs walk through how segmentation works in the CDP â no code, no SQL, just results.

-🧩 Configuration: Laying the Foundation
+đ§© Configuration: Laying the Foundation

 Before you can build segments, the segmentation engine needs to know what to work with.

 This setup is handled by the Customer Success team during your onboarding or whenever you add new data sources.
-They’ll define which attributes are available to segment on — things like ticket purchases, email activity, merchandise behavior, and more.
-You won’t need developers or consultants to use segmentation — the technical part is already done for you.
+With the introduction of the new segmentation engine, the Story-Based Segmentation (SBS), users are also able to configure any source-related or calculated segmentation attributes independently.
+You wonât need developers or consultants to use segmentation - the technical part is already done for you.

 Regular Admins also have the ability to: